nextflow-io/nextflow/docs/cli.rst

 **Description**

-Set nextflow log file path
+Sets the path of the nextflow log file.

 **Usage**